MLB final pitch could be closer to Christmas than Halloween

 Major League Baseball owners ratified a 17-page agreement with the union on Friday in the wake of the coronavirus pandemic, with players willing to extend the season as long as needed to cover as close to a full schedule as possible.

-The deal provides for $170 million in salary advances and guarantees service time to players even if no games are played.
+“Players want to play.
+That's what we do,” said union head Tony Clark, a former All-Star first baseman.
+“Being able to get back on the field and being able to play, even if that means their fans are watching at home, but being able to play for their fans is something they've all expressed a desire and an interest to do, and to do so as soon as possible."

-The season was to start Thursday and Game 7 of the World Series was on track to be Oct.
-28. With opening day postponed until mid-May at the earliest, the final pitch could come deep into winter.
+The deal provides for $170 million in advances from salaries that total more than $4 billion and guarantees service time to players even if no games are played this year.
+That means Mookie Betts, George Springer, Marcus Stroman, Trevor Bauer and J.T.
+Realmuto remain on track for free agency next offseason.

-“We would play as long as we possibly could,” union head Tony Clark said Friday.
-“Obviously, weather becomes a factor.”
+This season was to start Thursday and Game 7 of the World Series was on track to be Oct.
+28. With opening day postponed until mid-May at the earliest, the final pitch could come as Frosty the Snowman starts popping up.
+The sides discussed a regular season extending into October and a postseason in November.

-Neutral sites sites in warm-weather cities and domes are under consideration along with expanded playoffs.
+“We would play as long as we possibly could.
+Obviously, the weather becomes a challenge the later you get in the calendar year,” Clark said.
+“But we would do our best to play as many games as possible regardless of when we start.”

 “Is this a year where trying different things could be of benefit, and that is one of the things that in a one-year trial could be a benefit,” Clark said.